 Shampoo less often this winter

 The cool, dry weather can cause your scalp to feel very itchy and to become flaky.
-It is highly recommended to lighten up the amount of time you cleanse your hair with shampoo to prevent this from occurring.
+It is highly recommended lightening up the amount of time you cleanse your hair with shampoo to prevent this from occurring.

 Switch to an oil-based moisturizer this winter